Our Curriculum at Frome College

 Personal, Social and Health education is delivered by small specialist team of teachers and is delivered through formal timetabled lessons.
 Assemblies, tutor times and drop-down events allow to explore key issues in more detail- digital literacy and safety being a focus for this academic year.

-Currently, Governors and staff are considering a proposed extension to the academic day, which will allow us to have 30 minutes tutor time every morning, thus supporting our targets with attendance, literacy and PSHE.
+We have 30 minutes tutor time every morning, thus supporting our targets with attendance, literacy and PSHE.

 Key Stage four begins in year 10 with the start of a further three options, taken from a menu of currently 26 on offer.
 Some of our students will choose to follow a triple Science pathway, others a double.
 Some will pursue Further Maths in addition to core and everyone will take both English literature and English GCSE.
 Information Technology is delivered across our Key Stage four curriculum.

 We are proud that the majority of our students continue onto Key Stage five at College; the transition is smooth and outcomes for our students are excellent.
 We currently offer a full 36 options post 16: the traditional pathway of three or four A levels, a blended timetable of BTEC, vocational and A levels and our World of Work course with embedded work experience matched with level two resits.
 After a review of local need, plans to deliver our first T level, in early years education are underway.

 In order to give our students a chance to immerse themselves in an interest or discover a talent, we offer an extensive range of extra-curricular activities.
 Our offer includes trips and visits, STEM clubs, Duke of Edinburgh, sports clubs, musical events, drama, dance and many more.
 Please look around our website to get a flavour of what we have to offer.

 We are proud to offer a complete and generous education for all- challenging our more able, supporting our SEND students, removing obstacles facing our more disadvantaged students and providing all with a firm foundation for future success.